amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 .....................

 A constant vector field is the global (with respect to the mesh) vector constant.
-At the moment, the set of such vector constants includes gravity.
+At the moment, the set of such vector constants includes *gravity*.
-The initialization requires to provide a named sublist with a single parameter `"Array(double)`".
+The initialization requires to provide a named sublist with a single parameter *value*.
 In two dimensions, is looks like

 .. code-block:: xml